amaljoe/amaljoe/README.md

-I am a Masters student at IIT Bombay specializing in the field of artificial intelligence and machine learning.
-I also have over 2 years of software development experience working with Frontend technologies.
+I'm Amal Joe R S — an AI engineer specializing in LLMs, multimodal models, and reinforcement learning.
+Currently finishing my M.Tech at IIT Bombay with research at IBM and collaborations with Meta and BharatGen.